abdolence/gcloud-sdk-rs/README.md

 I'd be glad to contribute all of the changes back if author sees the same goals.

 ## High-level APIs
-Sometimes using proto generated APIs are tedious and cumbersome, so you may need to introduce Facade API.
+Sometimes using proto generated APIs are tedious and cumbersome, so you may need to introduce facade APIs on top of them:
 * [firebase-rs](https://github.com/abdolence/firebase-rs) - to work with Firebase

 ## License
 Licensed under either of [Apache License, Version 2.0](./LICENSE-APACHE)